telekom-mms/sectpmctl/README.md

 database which will prevent the successfull unlocking of the LUKS key.
 In such case you need the recovery key and need to redo the sectpmctl installation, see 'Recovery' for more information.

+It is recommended to only have one LUKS slot in use, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.

 ## Build and install tpmsbsigntool

 ```